IRNet: Iterative Refinement Network for Noisy Partial Label Learning: Methodology

 After noisy sample detection, we try to identify the ground-truth label of each noisy sample for label correction.
 Inspired by pilot experiments in Section \ref{sec:observation_and_motivation}, we exploit the non-candidate label with the highest probability as the predicted label for the detected noisy sample.
 However, prediction results cannot be completely correct.
 To achieve better performance, we need to further reduce prediction errors.

-A straightforward solution is to encourage the model's output not to be significantly affected by natural and small input changes.
-This process improves the robustness of the model and increases the reliability of the prediction.
+A straightforward solution is to encourage the model's output not to be significantly affected by natural and small input changes, i.e., the smoothness assumption \cite{van2020survey}.
+This process can increase the reliability of the prediction results.
 Specifically, we assume that each sample has a set of augmented versions $\mathcal{A}(x)=\left\{ \text{Aug}_k(x)|1 \leqslant k \leqslant K\right\}$, where $K$ denotes the number of augmentations. $\text{Aug}_k(x)$ represents the $k^{th}$ augmented version for $x$.
-In IRNet, we select the sample satisfying the following conditions for label correction:
+We select the sample satisfying the following conditions for label correction:

 Therefore, we rely on stricter criteria for noisy sample detection and label correction.
 Besides the original sample, its augmented versions should meet additional conditions.
-Experimental results in Section \ref{sec:augmentation} show that our data augmentation strategy can reduce prediction errors and improve the classification performance under noisy conditions.
+Experimental results in Section \ref{sec:augmentation} show that this strategy can reduce prediction errors and improve the classification performance under noisy conditions.
 The pseudo-code of IRNet is summarized in Algorithm \ref{alg-1}.